ktwrd/ktwrd/README.md

 If you wish to see my full-ish portfolio, [then check it out on my website](https://kate.pet/p/portfolio)!

 You can find me on various platforms, which can all be found on my [homepage](https://kate.pet/p/links).

+**NOTE:** My GitHub contribution graph is kinda misleading for how much programming I do outside of work.
+A lot of the current projects I work on aren't on GitHub, and are either on the Open Fortress GitLab, or my own self-hosted Gitea instance.